abhishekpratap047/ALLBIRDS-landing-clone-frontend/README.md

 # allbirds-landing-clone-frontend
-A clone of home page of Allbirds.com shopping website.
+A desktop-only clone of home page of Allbirds.com shopping website.
+Responsive design not added yet.